-To qualitatively evaluate model performance, several representative VQA cases were analyzed.
-A range of disaster-related questions was posed, and the responses generated by various SOTA models were compared against the ground truth.
-As shown in the examples (Fig.~\ref{fig:visu}), models such as RSVQA, RSIVQA, CDVQA, BiModal, SOBA, RSAdapter, and EarthVQANet were benchmarked.
-It was observed that many models provided inconsistent or incorrect answers, particularly in scenarios requiring fine-grained damage assessment.
-In contrast, responses generated by the proposed TCSSM+ model demonstrated a closer alignment with ground truth annotations, especially for questions involving percentage estimation of partial damage and binary judgments about area integrity.
-These results suggest that improved domain alignment and multi-modal understanding were successfully facilitated by the proposed approach.
+In terms of qualitative analysis, a range of disaster-related questions were posed, and the responses generated by the models under study were compared against the ground truth (Fig.~\ref{fig:visu}).
+It was observed that most of them provided inconsistent or incorrect answers, particularly in scenarios requiring fine-grained damage assessment.
+In contrast, responses generated by the proposed TCSSM showed a closer alignment with the annotations, especially for questions involving percentage estimation of partial damage and binary judgments about area integrity.